 With deep faith running in my family lineage and ancestral line, I, as a teenager, dared to wonder off the bitten path.

-I abandoned God; the one who lived in the sky, who was a male and who I was supposed to fear.
+I left God; the one who lived in the sky, who was a male and who I was supposed to fear.
 I also left formal religious institutions struggling to find myself there.

 I felt drawn to seek other expressions of the Divine and the mystical.